-In a text editor that supports syntax highlighting, all of the programming language's syntax elements (e.g. a command like if) are highlighted with different colors to make it easier to read the code.
+In a text editor or IDE (integrated development environment) that supports syntax highlighting, the programming language's syntax elements (keywords, variable names, operators, etc.) are colored, making it easier to read the code.

 Syntax errors happen when a command is typed improperly in a command line or when an error is found in a program or script.
 To prevent syntax errors, the command or code must be written without any mistakes in the syntax.